amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 32 -*
+*Snippet 32 - When a user click teh title bar we set the x,y cordinates, if the mouse position changes whiles mouse is still pressed, we set the new x,y cordinates for the window according to how many pixels the mouse has moved since a button was pressed.
+When he releases the press we reset the cordinates.*

+Try dragging the window around, you will see that the window is not draggable.

 ![](D:\GitHub\Articulae\mds\images\movable.PNG)

-| Add the close buttons
+Now lets add the close buttons on the title bar.

-Create a new file  name it CloseButton.qml
+Create a new file in the components folder and name it CloseButton.qml

 > components/CloseButton.qml